-My mother lives with me now, and I’m alone in the responsibility for her care.
+My mother lives with me now; I’m alone in the responsibility for her care.
 My only sibling, a brother born ten months after me, died suddenly at the age of 50, while raking leaves.

 So life has not been easy for the past 20 years or so.
 But although I am a chronic worrier, a terrible procrastinator and an unrecovered perfectionist, I live with a deep sense of joy.
 I am loved by God, and I cannot even begin to describe this love.
 At times it overwhelms me.
 I have good friends.
 I have a purpose: The All-Weather Friend—the kind of friend we need when life takes a turn for the worst.

 I know a lot about Alzheimer’s disease and caregiving because I’ve spent many years immersed in the study of it, working with people who face its challenges, and I've been a caregiver myself.
 I know what it is to live alone with grief, invisible for the most part to the people who pass in and out of everyday life.
 Having dealt with a harrowing death and many losses, I know the power of friendship—both to heal and hurt.
 I believe a majority of people want to be helpful in difficult circumstances but may not know how.
-I've written one book, Alzheimer’s: A Crash Course for Friends and Relatives, to begin a series of materials meant, as the tagline of my logo says, to help friends be friends when it matters most.
+I've written one book, Alzheimer’s: A Crash Course for Friends and Relatives, to begin a series of materials meant, as my tagline goes, to help friends be friends when it matters most.